Inventoteca/NeoDigito/README.md

 - updatePixType()
 - setPin()

+First arguments of colors 0-17 are reservet for colors and effects.

 Examples

 There are many examples implemented in this library.
 One of the examples is below.
 You can find other examples here